ishneetdua/sagemaker-datawrangler/tabular-dataflow/Data-Transformations.md

     required_car_parking_spaces
     booking_changes

-Craete a quick model, similar to one we created in the Data Exploration step.
+Craete a quick model, similar to one we created in the Exploratory Data Analysis step.

 ![post-quick-model](./img/quick-model-post.png)

+Compare the model with the one created in Exploratory Data Analysis step.

 ### Next Steps